Enrique Burgos García: Biography

-Is a Mexican politician member of the Institutional Revolutionary Party, He has served as Governor of Queretaro, Director of DIF, mayor of San Juan del Rio, federal deputy in the LIX Legislature of the Congress of the Union of Mexico.
-Currently he is for the second time, Senator of the Republic by the State of Querétaro by the PRI and the vice-chair of the Board.
+He has served as Governor of Queretaro, Director of DIF, mayor of San Juan del Rio, federal deputy in the LIX Legislature of the Congress of the Union of Mexico.
+He served as Senator of the Republic in the State of Querétaro as a member of the PRI, and as vice-chair of the Board.

-Today is a columnist for the newspaper "El Universal" and its affiliates since 1998 and author of Our Constitution every day (2007), a compilation of articles published between 1998 and 2004.
+Today, he is a columnist for the newspaper El Universal and its affiliates since 1998 and author of Our Constitution every day (2007), a compilation of articles published between 1998 and 2004.
 He serves as national adviser also of the Mexican Red Cross.
 As an attorney, he is head of the Public Notary Office No. 3 in San Juan del Rio, Queretaro.